Relocation of Historic Maple Grove building

 |

+Expansion & PreservationDuring this time of growth our vision for our community building is to provide a larger space for community events, wedding receptions, child care and exercise.
+Now and always, we welcome everyone to our worship service and other spiritual activities.
 Housewarming & End-of-Year GivingIn October 2018, Maple Grove UMC opened its doors to the community in a new ministry home that includes a multi-use worship space & fellowship hall, kitchen facilities, a nursery, Pastor’s study and space for youth & adult small groups.

 These spaces will be vital tools for our ministry and mission, helping people connect with God and with one another.
 In this space, we will welcome new people from our growing suburban neighborhood to connect in Christian fellowship, grow in faith, experience healing and hope, and change the world.
 The building construction is complete, but we still need some finishing touches – things like furniture and equipment that will make the building a welcoming home.
 The largest cost will be the purchase of a commercial-grade fire suppression hood and vent system for the kitchen.
 By providing a “housewarming gift,” you can be part of this important moment in the life of our church and invest in ministry that will transform lives for years to come!
-Questions can be directed to Ron Sweeney, chair of the building committee, or to Pastor John Augspurger.
+Questions can be directed to Ron Sweeney, Trustee chair person.
 Tax-deductable donations can be mailed to PO BOX 845, Waukee, IA 50263.
 Please designate "housewarming" in the memo line. |